arpu/react-coinmiq-miner/README.md

 # Props

+* **network** specifies whether to mine in the 'main' or the 'test' network.
+Defaults to main.
 * **address**: Required.
 Must be a valid Nimiq wallet address in user-friendly format, e.g.
   `NQ27 RC5B 9E5A S09M 95LQ G3N4 LHQ0 U9DX EDKM`.
   This can be created from any wallet app for the Nimiq blockchain.